Abenezer-Baheru/ALX-Forum/README.md

 ● When users post their answers (clicking a post button), they will remain on the “Question and Answers Page”, but the question they just posted should display on this page
-● Ask a Question Page: This is a page where a user can ask her/his question.
+### Ask a Question Page
+This is a page where a user can ask her/his question.
 This page should have/show:
 ● List of instructions a user must follow to write a good question.
 Here is what the instruction should say: